demidko/service/README.md

 ### Build

-* Run command `./gradlew clean test shadowJar` in the repo.
+Run command `./gradlew clean test shadowJar`.

-Then you can start the application with the `java -jar *.jar` command.
+Then apllication utility will appear in the in the repository and you can start it with the `java -jar *.jar` command.

 ### Deploy to the cloud